Table of Contents

 - Never shoot or drink the bleach

 - If the cooker (spoon) must be reused, soak it in bleach for at least 30 seconds and then rinse it with clean water

 - Since bleach loses its effectiveness with exposure to light, store all bleach for cleaning needles and works in a container that does not let light pass through

-Sharing a needle, syringe, or any related equipment for any use, including skin popping, injecting steroids, tattooing, and body piercing, can put you at risk for HIV and other blood-borne infections.
+Sharing a needle, syringe, or any related equipment for any use, including skin popping, tattooing, body piercing, or injecting steroids or hormones, can put you at risk for HIV and other blood-borne infections.
 If you plan to have body piercing or get a tattoo, make sure you go to a qualified technician who uses sterile equipment.

 The safest thing to do is to stop injecting drugs altogether.
 If this is not possible right now, get new, sterile needles each time you shoot up or find a needle exchange program.
 If you have to share, thoroughly clean your needles and works with bleach and water after each use and before reusing.

 If you are at risk through injecting drugs either now or in the past, get tested for HIV and hepatitis.
 You can also put your sexual partners at risk if you have unprotected sex, so it is important to use condoms and practice safer sex .

 The original version of this article (2006) was adapted from materials from the San Francisco AIDS Foundation and the University of Albany.